MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/portals-entity-tags.md

 ### Parameters

 The first parameter provided to editable is the editable object.
 For example, this may be a web link set, snippets, or the current page.
 The optional second parameter is to specify an attribute name or key within that object that is to be rendered and edited.
-This may be the name of an entity attribute, or a snippet name, for example.
+This may be the name of a table attribute, or a snippet name, for example.

 After these initial parameters, the tag supports a number of optional named parameters.